thioseck/Juice-_shop_vulnerabilities_report/README.md

         Include screenshots of the vulnerability assessment process, tools, and actions made during the vulnerability validation.

 # Additional Information regarding OWASP Juice Shop
+The web-application is an Open Source MIT licensed intentionally vulnerable web application designed to challenge and instruct those interested in web-application testing.
+The application includes a Capture-the-flag component and a scoring system, however it is not necessary to complete the capture-the-flag component or achieve a certain score for this project.